 A goal that endures

 What is the goal of this event?
 To make doctor’s visits less intimidating.
-As we know, the medical environment can be very intimidating and overwhelming, especially for children… Through this initiative, the students hope to change the cold and frightening image of doctors that many people have.
+As we know, the medical setting can be very intimidating and overwhelming, especially for children… Through this initiative, the students hope to change the cold and frightening image of doctors that many people may have.

 A multidisciplinary hospital

-The event, which will take place this year from April 11 to 13, will feature a mini medical clinic for children’s stuffed animals, spread across 12 preschool classrooms.
+The event, which will take place this year from April 11 to 13, will feature a mini medical care station for children’s stuffed animals, spread across 12 preschool classes.
 A real “mini-hospital”!

 The program features no fewer than 15 multidisciplinary care booths!
 To prepare for working with children, the students running the booths received special training from a child psychiatrist at Montpellier University Hospital.